-The goal of this focus group is to get more context and insight about blood donation policies.
+The goal of this focus group is to get more context and insight about people’s opinions regarding blood donation policies.
 We’d also like to hear about any experience you’ve had of giving blood in the US.

 This focus group will last about 90 minutes.
 We will be video recording the discussion to make sure that I don’t miss anything you say, if that’s OK with you.
 After the interview, the recording will be given a code, transcribed and, after we have analyzed the information, destroyed.
 Everything we talk about will be kept entirely confidential.